Her flaming ears foretold a diagnosis that terrified her

 Burning ears

 By 2018, Brenner said, “I was feeling pretty good.”
 The rib pain had finally disappeared and her lupus seemed to be under control.
-Brenner, who was seeing a new rheumatologist, stopped taking the hydroxychoroquine and prescription anti-inflammatory drugs.
+Brenner, who was seeing a new rheumatologist, stopped taking the hydroxychloroquine and prescription anti-inflammatory drugs.

 “I thought, ‘Maybe I’m getting my life back,’ ” she recalled.